Scholarships

 PHSU Tortola is dedicated to providing meaningful financial support through a variety of scholarship opportunities tailored to assist students pursuing medical education.
 These scholarships are designed to ease the financial burden of tuition and fees, encouraging both local and international students to achieve their educational goals.

-Early Enrollment Scholarship
+BVI Early Enrollment Scholarship

-Up to 20 new students who enroll before December 31, 2025, can receive up to $10,000.
+Up to 10 new students who enroll before September 30, 2026, can receive up to $10,000.
 Scholarships are awarded based on a completed enrollment agreement and seat reservation deposit, subject to meeting admissions criteria and funding availability.

-The Enrollment Agreement and the seat reservation deposit fee must have been completed on or before December 31, 2025.
+The Enrollment Agreement and the seat reservation deposit fee must have been completed on or before September 30, 2026.

 No application required.
 Students will be identified by the admissions department based on the completion of the enrollment agreement and deposit fee available in the admissions file.